ML3009/ML3009/README.md

 **📌 My Pinned Project**

-- 🏓 The ft_transcendence project was built using :
+- 🏓 The ft_transcendence project was built using the following technologies:

 <div align="center">
   <p>